ZJUshine/franka-handeye/README.md

 **Optional arguments:**
 - `--host`: Robot FCI IP address (default: `172.16.0.2`)
-- `--offset`: Distance from board in meters (default: `0.1`)
+- `--offset`: Distance from board in meters (default: `0.06`)
 - `--calibration`: Path to calibration result (default: `data/hand-eye-calibration-output/calibration_result.json`)

 This script will:
-1. Detect the charuco board from the current robot position
+1. Detect the charuco board from home position
-2. Use the calibration to compute where the robot should move
-3. Move the camera to be positioned `offset` meters from the board, aligned with its center
-4. Prompt for confirmation before executing the motion
+2. Show a 3D preview of the planned alignment
+3. Visit the board center
+4. Trace all 4 edges by visiting: Top-Left → Top-Right → Bottom-Right → Bottom-Left → Top-Left
+5. Return to home position

-**Safety:** The script includes two confirmation prompts and moves the robot slowly.
+**Safety:** The script includes confirmation prompts and moves the robot at controlled speeds.
 Always ensure the workspace is clear and have the emergency stop ready.

 ## Workflow Summary